Breastfeeding 5 min read

 Making the Most of the Golden Hour

-- Take photos if desired, but prioritize bonding over documentation
+• Take photos if desired, but focus on bonding first

 Supporting Partners During the Golden Hour

-Partners play a vital role during this time by:
+Partners play an important role during this time by:

 When the Golden Hour Isn’t Possible